BruceChanJianLe/nvim/README.md

 # NeoVim

-This is a nvim repository that aims to be as easy to use as vscode.
+A nvim config that aims to be as easy to use as vscode.

 ## Plugin Manager